Awjin/awjin.github.io/src/_posts/2017-04-11-redesign-artflow-settings-menu.md

 ---
-title: "Redesign: Artflow Settings Menu"
+title: 'Redesign: Artflow Settings Menu'
 ---

 [ArtFlow](http://artflowstudio.com/) is my favorite drawing tool.
 It's got a lot of useful features, with a fully-featured settings menu to match.
 Let's see if we can redesign the menu for better usability.